nunet/device-management-service/README.md

 >
 > It's needed for those building from source or downloading the binary releases.

-**Note**: `cap_net_admin` is a **required** capability for **compute providers**.
+**Note**: `cap_net_admin` and `cap_sys_admin` are **required** capabilities for **compute providers**.

-Setting the permission enables IP over libp2p which is a feature that enhances the capabilities of compute providers, allowing them to participate in a wider range of jobs.
+Setting the `cap_net_admin` permission enables IP over libp2p which is a feature that enhances the capabilities of compute providers, allowing them to participate in a wider range of jobs.
 One capability enabled with this feature is to do port forwarding which it won't be possible without setting the right unix permissions.

-> One of the reasons for requiring this permission is because this feature depends on creating and managing tun interfaces.

-To enable this feature, the `nunet` binary requires `network-admin` capabilities.
-These capabilities allow the application to perform network configuration tasks without needing to run the entire application as root, which is a more secure approach.
+Setting the `cap_sys_admin` permission allows the DMS to perform a mount for storage functionality.
+However, due to `cap_sys_admin` being too wide a permission, please make sure the machine you're setting up on can handle security risk until `cap_sys_admin` is narrowed down to specific actions or there is a better alternative.

 To set the necessary capabilities, run the following command: